-The major rationale of establishing Calwest was to value-add and enable students to take advantage of the world-class courses run under MOOC philosophies.
-Any (traditional or non-traditional) university course has 3 distinct components: (1) Course Content (syllabus; learning outcomes); (2) Course Delivery (face-to-face; distance education; online; MOOC); and (3) Course Assessment (examination; assignment; credit for prior learning).
+The major rationale of establishing Calwest was to value-add and enable students to take advantage of a world-class program from the USA, available worldwide.
+Any (traditional or non-traditional) university course has 3 distinct components: (1) Course Content (syllabus; learning outcomes); (2) Course Delivery (face-to-face; distance education; online); and (3) Course Assessment (examination; assignment; credit for prior learning, challenge exams).

-The Course Content is solely designed by Calwest faculty, and the syllabus outlines of these courses are listed in Calwest’s catalog.
-Calwest will offer all the courses listed in its catalog.
-In designing courses, as benchmarking with other World-class universities is done across most higher education institutions, both traditional and non-traditional; it is very possible that a student’s expected learning outcomes from a course listed and offered in Calwest’s catalog can be obtained via a similar MOOC course.
+The Course Content is solely designed by Calwest faculty, and the syllabus outlines of these courses are listed on the webpage.
+In designing courses, as benchmarking with other World-class universities is done across most higher education institutions, both traditional and non-traditional; it is very possible that a student’s expected learning outcomes from a course listed and offered in by Calwest can be obtained via a similar online or face-to-face course.

 All the Course Assessments will be done by Calwest professors.
 These assessments include proctored traditional and online exams, assignments, challenge exams and credit for prior learning.
 The learning of students undertaking all modes of assessment is based on the syllabuses of courses offered at Calwest, and listed in its catalog.